reactgular/logger/README.md

 }
 ```

-When *tail* strings are removed is configured in the `LoggerConfig` you used when calling `LoggerModule.forRoot()`.
+When you set the `tails` option in the `LoggerConfig` it replaces all the tails that are removed from prefixes.
 If you don't define an
-array of strings for `tails: string[]` then these default values are used.
+array of strings to `fails` then these default values will be used.

 ```typescript
 /**